Macaroni with Greens, Lemon, and Parmesan

 Instructions

-- Cook Macaroni in a large pot of salted water until barely al dente (about 8-9 minutes, but follow cooking time on the package of pasta).
+- Cook Macaroni in a large pot of salted water until barely al dente, follow cooking time on the package of pasta.
+If you're using Fiber Gourmet Light Elbows for the pasta that might take as long as 15 minutes before reaching al dente.

 - Reserve 1/4 cup cooking water before draining.

-- While pasta cooks, zest the lemons and squeeze the juice and finely chop the garlic.
+- While pasta cooks, zest the lemon and squeeze the juice and finely chop the garlic if using fresh garlic.

-- Wash greens in a salad spinner and spin dry.
+- Wash greens in a salad spinner if needed and spin dry.

 - If using larger greens, slice crosswise into 1 inch wide ribbons, discarding stems.
 (Baby greens don’t need to be sliced.)